AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 - ![Judo page interactivity](judo-interactivity.png)
 - ![Contact page interactivity](contact-interactivity.png)

+The code/pseudocode/initial states are written below the drawings.
+The html and css elements are listed next to the elements, and as a whole these sketches tell how to implement the interactivity.
+This interactivity has accordions, carousels, and a hamburger menu which is adequate for our interactivity and group size.

 ## Client Feedback & Minutes (Milestone 2)
 > You should meet with your client again to obtain feedback on your design.